 What is multiple myeloma?

-Multiple myeloma (also called Kahler disease or plasma cell myeloma) is a type of cancer that begins in the blood's plasma cells.
+Multiple myeloma (also called Kahler disease, bone marrow cancer or plasma cell myeloma) is a type of cancer that begins in the blood's plasma cells.
 Made in the bone marrow (the soft, inner part of some bones), plasma cells are a type of white blood cell (B lymphocyte) that produces antibodies (e.g., monoclonal proteins or M-proteins) which fight infection.

-Multiple myeloma is more common in African Americans than white Americans, with a male/female ratio of 3 to 2.
-Multiple myeloma incidences also rise with age.
-The average age at diagnosis is 60, while people under 40 rarely develop the disease.
+Sometimes called bone marrow cancer because it develops in plasma cells in bone marrow, multiple myeloma is more common in African Americans than white Americans, and incidence rises with age.
+The average age at diagnosis is 69, according to the National Cancer Institute, while people under 45 rarely develop the disease.

 How multiple myeloma develops